belcour/blog/_drafts/2016-01-01-covariance-tracing.markdown

       }

-<strong>BRDF operator</strong> describes how the roughness reduces the bandwidth of the reflected local radiance.
+<strong>The BRDF operator</strong> describes how the roughness reduces the bandwidth of the reflected local radiance.
 This is well known that the BRDF can be thought as being a blurring filter (think of pre-filtered envmaps).

 <center>
 <div style="position:relative;width:600px;height:300px;">
-<canvas id="draw_cov_brdf-gl" style="position:absolute;left:335px;top:26px;width:243px;height:243px;background-color:#F0F;border:0px"></canvas>
+<canvas id="draw_cov_brdf-gl" style="position:absolute;left:335px;top:26px;width:243px;height:243px;background-color:#FFF;border:0px"></canvas>
 <object type="image/svg+xml" data="{{ site.url | append: site.baseurl }}/data/svg/cov_brdf.svg" width="600px" id="draw_cov_brdf-cv" style="position:absolute;top:0px;left:0px;"></object></div><br />
 <div style="width:600px;"><em><a name="figure2">Fig.2 -</a> The BRDF operator.
 In this case, we use as input a tight Gaussian cone light.
 The light's cone is blurred by the BRDF.</em></div>
 </center><br />